- Professor of History, West Chester University, Fall 2019-present

 “Shopping for Nostalgia: The Creation of an Amish Quilt Capital.”
 The Alliance for American Quilts symposium, “Quilt History in the Making,” University of Delaware, November 2005.

 Content Specialist, Night Kitchen Interactive, Philadelphia, PA, 2010-2012.
-Organize and create content for museums’ and cultural institutions’ interactive websites and exhibitions.
-Clients include the Thomas Jefferson Foundation, the Gilder Lehrman Institute of American History, the National Museum of the American Indian, the Smithsonian Institution Archives, the National Museum of American History, the SFMOMA, the Philadelphia History Museum, and the Office of the Historian of the U.S. House of Representatives.
-Conduct research and provide quality assurance to projects.
-Facilitate the production of social media content by client staff members.
-Manage content in open source content management system, Drupal.
-Develop and write proposals for new projects.
+Organizes and created content for museums’ and cultural institutions’ interactive websites and exhibitions.
+Clients included the Thomas Jefferson Foundation, Gilder Lehrman Institute of American History, the National Museum of the American Indian, the Smithsonian Institution Archives, the National Museum of American History, the SFMOMA, and the Philadelphia History Museum.
+Conducted research and provided quality assurance to projects.
+Facilitated the production of social media content by client staff members.
+Managed content in open source content management system, Drupal.
+Developed and wrote proposals for new projects.

-Online Exhibition Curator, “Beyond Diamonds and Bars: The Cultural Production of Amish Quilts,” Summer 2011, The Quilt Index, a joint project of the Quilt Alliance, Michigan State University Museum, and MATRIX: Center for Humane Arts, Letters, and Social Science Online.
+Online Exhibition Curator, “Beyond Diamonds and Bars: The Cultural Production of Amish Quilts,” Launched 2012 at quiltindex.org, a joint project of the Alliance for American Quilts, Michigan State University Museum, and MATRIX: Center for Humane Arts, Letters, and Social Science Online.

 Academic Programs Assistant, Winterthur Museum, Winterthur, DE, Summer 2006.
 Performed various administrative duties including coordinating book reviews for Winterthur Portfolio, a journal of American material cultural.
 Developed website and publicity materials for Winterthur’s Research Fellowship Program.

 Graduate Research Assistant for Academic Programs, Winterthur Museum, Winterthur, DE, 2005-06.
-Helped administer Research Fellowship Program by managing the receipt of fellowship applications, developing a database of past fellows, and performing additional administrative tasks as needed.
-Assisted in day-to-day operations of Winterthur Portfolio, including maintaining a spreadsheet of articles and book reviews; corresponding with peer reviewers, authors, and book reviewers; and organizing and maintaining files.
-Assisted Professor of Decorative Arts in teaching Connoisseurship course to Masters students by selecting objects from Winterthur’s collections, planning course readings, grading, and managing field trips.
+Helped administer Research Fellowship Program by managing the receipt of fellowship applications and developing a database of past fellows.
+Assisted in day-to-day operations of Winterthur Portfolio, including tracking articles and book reviews and corresponding with peer reviewers, authors, and book reviewers.
+Teaching Assistant for Connoisseurship course for Masters students.

 Exhibition Curator, “Amish Crib Quilts,” January 2005.
 Curated exhibition of 26 quilts from private collection of Amish crib quilts as part of Iowa Mennonite School’s quarterly arts series.